Tobii: History

 Founded in 2001, Tobii is a developer of eye tracking solutions for use in scientific research, extended reality headsets, commercial devices, and custom-built machines.
-Tobii is based in Stockholm, Sweden, with offices in the US, Japan, China, Germany, Norway, and Ukraine.
+Tobii is based in Stockholm, Sweden, with offices in the US, Japan, China, Romania, Switzerland, United Kingdom, Ireland, Taiwan, and South Korea.
 Tobii became publicly traded on April 22, 2015, on the Nasdaq Stockholm.
 The company was founded by John Elvesjo, Mårten Skogö, and Henrik Eskilsson who handed over the CEO role to Anand Srivatsa toward the end of 2021.
 In April 2022, Tobii officially merged the Tobii Group, and two of its former three business units Tobii Pro and Tobii Tech into a single entity Tobii AB.
 The third business unit, Tobii Dynavox, a previous acquisition of US based DynaVox, was spun off in October 2021.
+In January 2026, Fadi Pharaon succeeded Anand Srivatsa as CEO of Tobii.